Thomas Bachelder is taking Gamay to the next level in Canada’s Niagara region

 Thomas tries to work only with healthy grapes, in which case there’s no need to add sulfites at the beginning.
 The first add is after malolactic fermentation has finished.
 ‘It has become a fun game to see what little sulfites you can add and still have pristine wines,’ he says.

-On this vintage: ‘2019 was a cool and long year, and for me this means a terroir year.
+On recent vintages: ‘2019 was a cool and long year, and for me this means a terroir year.
 We got to the right ripeness but it took a long time.
 The vine was getting her babies full of other stuff while she waited.’
 He says this was a classic cool year.
 The wines are made in old barrels, and Thomas says that while he can’t yet afford foudres, he is getting some puncheons.
 These 2019 Gamays show that serious progress is being made with this variety.
 Thomas is helping to take Niagara Gamay to a new level, in my opinion.

 Ring (TR) and I recently tasted through the wines independently.